Welcome to Narcissista.me

 I never thought vanity was a dirty word and call bullsh*t on those who imply it’s wrong for women to care about what they look like.
 Trying to look your best means you’re showing up for life.
-The problem is, with all the beauty and the anti-aging solutions out there, we have too many options, not enough information and some pretty messed up ideals about what it means to look great, especially if you’re over 35.
-There isn’t enough healthy banter around what really contributes to looking your best, whether for you that’s au natural or fillered up.
+The problem is, with all the beauty and the anti-aging solutions out there, we have too many options, not enough information and some pretty f**ked up ideals about what it means to look great.

-As for me, I’m a 44 year old formerly and beauty veteran who’s worn every hat under the girly girl rainbow.
+As for me, I’m a north of 40 formerly and M.A.U.D. (middle aged until death) beauty veteran who’s worn every hat under the girly rainbow.
 Some highlights:

 - On a good day, I’m 5′ 2″ brunette and have never seen either as a shortcoming.
 Same with my freckles.